redacademy/html-fundamentals/source/includes/_structure.md

 Elements _own_ or _contain_ __all of their descendants__.

-Nesting Boxes is how the browser renders HTML. __Rendering__ is the act of transforming code into what is shown on the monitor.
+When the browser renders HTML, the result looks very simlar to the Nesting Boxes model. __Rendering__ is the act of transforming code into what is shown on the monitor.